![]() |

 Facts

-Marcus ran an art gallery in Somerset in the 1990s under the name of John Hammond.
+Marcus ran an art gallery in Somerset in the 1990s using his real name of John Hammond.

 Ruth Harrison (Thal)